 6.1.11.3 Priority EPS Bearer Service

+Priority EPS Bearer Service provides priority to all flows mapped/bound to the default bearer either through subscription provisioning or under control of a particular AF via Rx.

 The MPS Priority EPS Bearer Service targets the ARP and/or QCI of bearer(s), enabling the prioritization of all traffic on the same bearer.

 The PCRF shall, at the activation of the Priority EPS Bearer Service: